 Price point is a very important factor when deciding on a new mattress.
 Take a look at the table below to compare costs.
 And be sure to use our Leesa mattress coupon codes or Casper mattress coupon codes to get a good deal.

-Prices listed are before offer on each bed.
+Prices listed are before discount or offer on each bed.

 Now that you know how the Casper original and the Leesa feel, I want to pull back their layers to see the construction of each mattress in a detailed way, starting with the Casper.

 Cover — The Casper has a thin polyester cover.
 This breathable material is relatively common in all-foam beds.

 Comfort Layer — The top layer of the Casper contains a soft open-cell foam that allows the sleeper to sink right in.
 Even with all this give, open cell foam tends to retain its breathability, helping the Casper sleep cool.